ColumnColumn

 Heineken also announced a beer delivery service in September in partnership with Grab.
 The direct sales model is now a reality with Grab.

-5. money mobility
+5. mobility of money

 If you have an account with Kasikorn Bank, you can use Grab's cashless service, Grab Pay Wallet.
 As the number of stores and sites where the Grab Pay Wallet can be used increases in the future, data from other sources such as Grab Food and Grab Taxi will also be subject to analysis, increasing the possibility of greater convenience for consumers.

-6. Information mobility
+6. information mobility

 7. finally